Zinbo/software-dev-repository/content/posts/Architecture/index.md

 # Scalability Video
-FTP sends username and password in plain text?
-SFTP is better.

-VPS = YOu get a virtual machine, meaning you get your own copy of the OS.
-USe hypervisor. on a shared we b host you won't get that.

-even if you're using a VPS, your data is secure from othr customers, but not the web hosting company.

 Virtual scaling - get more ram, get more disk space, etc. Has limit to how powerful the machine is.
 Limited by CPU, how powerful can one machine be?

-With more cores, this means that we can chop up bigger servers into smaller VMs, as if you have 4 cores, you can truely have 4 things running in parallel.
+- With more cores, this means that we can chop up bigger servers into smaller VMs, as if you have 4 cores, you can truely have 4 things running in parallel.

 If you're hard hitting db, you should improve your hard drive - use ssd or saas.